 Highlights: Playful, Spirited, Inquisitive

 The Bichon Frise is a small fluffy white dog breed that’s been a big favorite among dog owners.
 Few dogs can match their lively personalities and charm.
+While Bichons are most common in white, they can also come in cream, apricot and buff.

-RECOMMENDED: 24 Charming French Dog Breeds
+RECOMMENDED: 24 Fancy French Dog Breeds

 Highlights: Calm, Cheerful, Elegant